 What if our goal isn’t to simply manage the pain, but to do away with the source of the pain?

 When cartilage is damaged in a joint, either due to arthritis or possibly because of an injury, pain is often the direct result.
-It typically doesn’t resolve on its own, it must be treated and not ignored.
-Many patients may choose to use anti-inflammatory medications but find that it only masks the issue temporarily.
-A physician will frequently suggest medications or even surgery, but it’s been proven that these treatment options rarely alleviate all the pain the patient is experiencing, and in some cases can exacerbate or even create additional side effects due to the medications used.
-In extreme cases like Dean’s testimonial, (video below) The pain and damage can be so debilitating it can completely incapacitate the patient, in cases like this, it is possible to alleviate or even reverse the damage without resorting to even more surgery?
-In the ongoing search for a response to this questions, Mesenchymal Stem Cell Regenerative therapy was developed.
-Stem cell therapy isn’t a new concept, rather, it’s been around since the late 60s when this technology was pioneered and found to be effective.
-However, it wasn’t until the mid-1980s when stem cells were discovered to occur in human adipose (fat) tissue, and soon later in all body tissues, and even more recently when its potential to be harvested became more simple and effective.
+It typically doesn’t resolve on its own and anti-inflammatory medications only mask the issue temporarily.
+The joint must be treated.
+A medical doctor will frequently suggest medications or even surgery, but it’s been proven that these treatment options rarely alleviate all the pain the patient is experiencing, and in some cases can exacerbate or even create additional side effects due to the medications used.
+In extreme cases like Dean’s testimonial (video below), the pain and damage can be so debilitating it can completely incapacitate the patient.

+In cases like this, is it possible to alleviate or even reverse the damage without resorting to even more surgery?
+In the ongoing search for better ways to treat this kind of pain, mesenchymal stem cell regenerative therapy was developed.
+Stem cell therapy isn’t a new concept; it’s been around since the late 1960s when this technology was pioneered and found to be effective.
+However, it wasn’t until the mid-1980s when stem cells were discovered to occur in human adipose (fat) tissue, and soon later in all body tissues, that they became more widely used.
+More recently, the we gained the ability to more simply harvest these cells.